-To configure multiple Pro standalone sessions:
+Configuring multiple Pro standalone sessions:

 - 1. Create or edit or the Pro session profile in the Session Configuration Manager, then click the Session Options tab. - 2.
-Check both the Run in a Separate Window and the Allow Multiple Standalone Sessions options. - 3.
-To save this configuration, click the check mark icon at the bottom of the utility.
+Check Run in a Separate Window and Allow Multiple Standalone Sessions. - 3.
+To save this configuration, click the check mark icon at the bottom of the page.

 When you enable these two options, users can launch a new session window using any method that requests the session URL.
-For example, if your Web site includes a Pro display session named Display.html, users can open multiple sessions by:
+For example, if your Web site includes a Pro display session called Display.html, users can open multiple sessions by:

-• Clicking a link on a Web page
+Clicking a link on a Web page